open-dynamic-robot-initiative/robot_interfaces_bolt/doc/apps_and_examples.rst

       ros2 run robot_interfaces_solo demo_solo12_simulation

-These demos should give an idea on how to use robot_interfaces with the Solo12 driver.
+These demos should give an idea on how to use robot_interfaces with the BoltHumanoid driver.